 The young rightly have a chip on their shoulder: American aged 44 and younger account for only 2.7% of all COVID-19 deaths.
 As for the 24-and-younger crowd, they account for only 0.2% of the deaths.

 When I read Fauci's exhortation "don't give up" and saw the above Fauci-faced photograph that accompanied the advice, my favorite German word sprang to mind.
 The word is backpfeifengesicht, which translates to English "as a face badly in need of a fist."

 All the giant pygmies mentioned in this post have been deserving of backpfeifengesicht at some point in 2020.
 (I assert most are perpetually deserving.)
 Fauci, with his counsel of the simpleton, his myopia, and his recommendation that more of the same despair-inducing, livelihood-destroying nostrums should continue into fall and beyond, is more deserving than most of backpfeifengesicht.

-So few will admit to the truth: We are unsure.
+So few will concede the truth: We are unsure.
 We don't really know how it will all play out.
 Therefore, every conclusion in every written or spoken utterance about healthcare and medical care should be stamped with the following proviso in bold type: "This is based on what we know today.
 As we receive more information, our conclusions will change.
 Our recommendations (no diktats) will change.
 You need to think for yourself and act based on local conditions."
 I doubt such forthrightness will be forthcoming.